MicrosoftDocs/msteams-docs/msteams-platform/toolkit/Teams-Toolkit-CLI.md

 ## `teamsapp launchinfo`

-Get launch information of an acquired M365 App.
+Get launch information of an acquired Microsoft 365 App.

 ### Parameters for `teamsapp launchinfo -h`